yuvalmGS/gigaspaces-wiki-jekyll/xap97/slow-consumer.markdown

 |com.gs.transport_protocol.lrmi.slow-consumer.latency| Specify a time period the space will evaluate a client suspected as slow consumer until it will be identified as a slow consumer.
 At the end of this time period, a client identified as a slow consumer will have its notification lease canceled.| 500 | milliseconds|
 |com.gs.transport_protocol.lrmi.slow-consumer.retries| Specify the number of times within the specified latency limitation a space will retry to send notification into a client suspected as a slow consumer. | 3 | retries|

+{% note %}
-{% lampon %} It may be required to alter the default slow consumer parameters according to the specific scenario.
+It may be required to alter the default slow consumer parameters according to the specific scenario.

-{% lampon %} Please make sure you are not adding the services.config file to your server class path, this may cause the slow consumer to be turned on by default.
+Please make sure you are not adding the services.config file to your server class path, this may cause the slow consumer to be turned on by default.
+{%endnote%}

 # Configuration - Client Side

 You should configure the following JVM system properties at the **client side**.
 These specify the capacity of the LRMI thread pool, and set a specific limit.
 This allows the client to block incoming requests once the capacity is reached, in this case an incoming notification invocation.
 This will trigger the slow consumer mechanism at the server side since that client will stop receiving new notification invocations.

+{% info %}
-{% exclamation %} When using FIFO notifications, the fifo notify queue should be limited as well for the same reasons
+When using FIFO notifications, the fifo notify queue should be limited as well for the same reasons
+{%endinfo%}

 {: .table .table-bordered}
 |Property|Description|Default|Unit|